 The i-THRIVE Grids are paper-based decision aids co-produced with young people, parents, and mental health professionals.
 The grids were funded by a Health Foundation ‘Innovating for Improvement’ grant.
 They have since been introduced in the North East London NHS Foundation Trust (NELFT) as part of the i-THRIVE Scaling Up Improvement Project, also funded by the Health Foundation.
 These tools can be used with a young person, a parent, and a mental health professional to facilitate conversation around treatment or care.
 To date, eight one-page grids have been developed covering low mood, self-harm, ADHD, and generalised anxiety.
 Five of the grids received endorsement from NICE in June 2018.

 Further details about the history of this project can be found here.

-The i-THRIVE Grids Academy Module was developed by Rosa Town, Research Officer for i-THRIVE Grids, in collaboration with the i-THRIVE Core Team and the i-THRIVE Scaling Up Team in NELFT, to train mental health professionals to use the i-THRIVE Grids in their practice.
-Entitled ‘Using i-THRIVE Grids to Improve Shared Decision Making’, the training includes:
+The Shared Decision Making Academy Module was developed by Rosa Town, Research Officer for i-THRIVE Grids, in collaboration with the National i-THRIVE Programme team and the i-THRIVE Scaling Up team in NELFT, to train mental health professionals to use the i-THRIVE Grids to improve shared decision making in their practice.

 NICE Endorsement Statements